-Fortunately, there are some helpful resources available to guide you through choosing and setting up payment gateways in WooCommerce.
-Once you understand the pros and cons of each popular option, you’ll be well positioned to make an informed decision.
+Fortunately, there are some helpful resources available to guide you through choosing and setting up payment gateways with WooCommerce.
+Once you understand the pros and cons of each popular option, you’ll be well-positioned to make an informed decision.

 What Is a Payment Gateway?

 A payment gateway is a service designed for merchants that handles payment authorization and processing.
 While payment gateways differ in features and functionality, they are generally used for credit or debit card payments, as well as direct payments such as ACH.

 It’s important to note, however, that payment gateways are not just for eCommerce shops.
 They can be set up for online stores in addition to brick-and-mortar shops, or you can manage a combination of the two through Point of Sale (POS) devices.